 Jon Keenan peered into his wood-fired anagama kiln as the star-filled September sky erupted with plumes of smoke.
 The hand-built kiln, modeled after the natural firing environment of sixteenth-century Japanese potters, was the centerpiece for the final night of the semi-annual ceramics firing at Professor Keenan's home studio.

-Leading up to the firing, the kiln was carefully stacked with scores of raw pieces created by Professor Keenan, Artist-in-Residence David Ernster, and former student Michael Bacote '13.
+Leading up to the firing, the kiln was carefully stacked with scores of raw pieces created by Professor Keenan, former Artist-in-Residence David Ernster, and studio art grad Michael Bacote '13.
 After the kiln's opening was sealed with fire brick, Professor Keenan and his crew increased the internal temperature until it reached 2,400° Fahrenheit, a peak heat to be sustained for 36 hours.

 The caffeine-injected night was also Professor Keenan's birthday.
 For those in attendance, it was the perfect way to celebrate and share in his art and life's passion.
 It was also an opportunity to spend time with him before he departed for Los Angeles, an important stop along his sabbatical journey.